What this is. Who runs it.

 About the program

-The New Business Project was co-founded in 2024 by Chicago Fleet Wraps and Regions PM to help new Chicagoland businesses with their first essential services — a branded vehicle and a real workspace.
-The program is funded by its co-founding partners and is structured to scale as additional partners join.
+The New Business Project was founded in 2024 by Chicago Fleet Wraps to help new Chicagoland businesses with the first essential piece of professional infrastructure — a branded vehicle.
+The program is funded entirely by Chicago Fleet Wraps and is structured to scale as additional partners join across nine service categories.

 Recipients receive free services with no income test, no industry filter, no application essay.
 Eligibility is simple: a Chicagoland address (Cook, DuPage, Lake, Kane, Will, or McHenry County) and a business license dated within the last 90 days.